 Deciding to have cosmetic surgery is a big step and one that you probably have not taken lightly or without considerable thought.
 Entrusting your body to the hands of someone else requires immense trust.
-That is why searching for and selecting a surgeon can be a difficult task, and there can be no substitute for a Board-certified, member of the Canadian Society of Plastic Surgeons.

 A Plastic surgeon has committed many long years to study and training to obtain their specialist expertise.
 They have received a medical degree, completed a minimum of 5 years of study and training in surgery, demonstrated successful completion of training, passed a rigorous examination process overseen by the Royal College of Physicians and Surgeons of Canada, and been deemed qualified and certified to practice reconstructive and aesthetic (cosmetic) plastic surgery.